TT-txt/tinyos/README.md

 - [ ] Create some forms of application, to make it useable.

 ## How To compile
 In order to compile this project, you will need a cross compiler.
 The executables should be preceded `i386-elf-` (like `i386-elf-gcc` for example).
-You can find how to create your cross compiler on [this osDev page](https://wiki.osdev.org/GCC_Cross-Compiler) or on [this github page](https://github.com/cfenollosa/os-tutorial/tree/master/11-kernel-crosscompiler).
-It will be easier to do it on Linux.
+You can find how to create your cross compiler on [this osDev page](https://wiki.osdev.org/GCC_Cross-Compiler) or by using the given home made script [crossCompiler.sh](./crossCompiler.sh).

 Once you have your cross compiler ready, you'll just have to run `make run` to compile & launch the OS within QEMU.
 Other make commands such as `make clean` and `make debug` are also included.